hissssst/pathex/guides/tutorials/modifiers.md

 # Modifiers tutorial

-Every pathex `path` created with `path/2` can have modifier specified as a second argument.
+Every pathex `path` created with `Pathex.path/2` can have modifier specified as a second argument.
-Modifier defines behaviour of the path in a way of structures it can match inside For example, path created with `:map` modifier can only match maps inside them
+Modifier defines behaviour of the path in a way of structures it can match inside.
+For example, path created with `:map` modifier can only match maps inside them.
+Modifiers can be specified only in form of an atom, variables are not accepted.

 ## Usage